PecholaL/IDEAW-demo/index.md

 <p>&nbsp;</p>

 ## Watermarked Audio Samples
 Audio samples are taken from the VCTK corpus and FMA corpus.
-The capacity of **IDEAW** reaches 46 bits per second.
+The capacity of **IDEAW** achieves 46 bits per second (maintaining SNR at about 30 dB).
 What can a 46-bit watermark accomplish?

 <script>